Best payment plans for real estate projects in

 Why

-ownership more achievable, especially for salaried individuals and overseas
+Installments make property ownership more achievable, especially for salaried

-ensure steady cash inflows, which are essential for maintaining construction
+Installments ensure steady cash inflows, which are essential for maintaining

-timelines, covering development costs, and delivering projects on schedule.
+construction timelines, covering development costs, and delivering projects on

 Most developers impose penalties